signified/sortable/README.md

   // An array of class attribute values to apply to the <th> and each <td> of the currently sorted column that has been sorted as a date.
   sortDateClasses: ['sortable-sort-date'],

+  // An array of class attribute values to apply to the <th> and each <td> of the currently sorted column that has been sorted as a dot decimal.
+  sortDotDecimalClasses: ['sortable-sort-dot-decimal'],

   // An array of class attribute values to apply to the <th> and each <td> of the currently sorted column that has been sorted in ascending order.
   sortAscendingClasses: ['sortable-sort-ascending'],